cosmos/mainnet/GENESIS-CEREMONY.md

 Welcome to the Cosmos Hub Genesis Validator Ceremony!

+**NOTE**: The Ceremony has been completed.
+These instructions are now stale.
+They are left here for archival purposes.
+The `penultimate_genesis.json` they refer to has been updated to match the final recommended genesis.json.

 ## What is it?

 This *is not* the launch of the Cosmos Hub.
 Before a blockchain like the